25 GREAT TIPS HOW TO BACKPACK VIETNAM

 Ancestor worship is common in Vietnamese culture.
 Most Vietnamese, regardless of religious denomination, practice ancestor worship and have an ancestor altar at their home or business.

-Tipping in Vietnam: Always, I’ll say that tipping is nice all over the world.
+Tipping to backpack Vietnam: Always, I’ll say that tipping is nice all over the world.
 Tipping is not customary but it is highly appreciated.
 The locals don’t have a habit of tipping unless you go to upscale restaurants or get a massage from spas.

 Some important information you need to know